What is Hybrid Log Gamma?

 What about the LUT Pack?

-With all that said, there may be instances where a LUT needs to be used, such as on an external Monitor & Recorder (Think Atomos or SmallHD) or in applications that require lower levels of precision such as Adobe Premiere.
+With all that said, there may be instances where a LUT needs to be used, such as with an external Monitor & Recorder (Think Atomos or SmallHD) or in applications that require lower levels of precision such as Adobe Premiere and Final Cut Pro.
 The HLG Normalized LUT Pack is available for these purposes.
 The LUTs have been developed programmatically, meaning the highest level of accuracy possible for a 33 point cube LUT.
 What’s more, the LUTs are offered in both Data Levels and Video Levels to cover multiple use-case scenarios across video editing applications and monitoring platforms.

 Is this Snake Oil like many LUTs on YouTube?